Projectors

 • Colour fidelity requires calibration in SDR

-• Audio lacks spatial separation
+• Audio lacks spatial separatio

 Key Specifications